brooksbenson/eloquent-js/chapter2/chapter2-notes.md

 ## Binding

 Bindings are used to catch and hold values.
-When a binding has been defined, a program can use the binding name to refer to its value.
+When a binding has been defined, a program can use the binding name to refer to the value it is binded to.

 ## The environment